We move the intelligence of the system to the moment where care happens.

 Is this EVV?
 How is it different? +

 No. EVV confirms a caregiver arrived at a location.
-It does not confirm any service was delivered, does not reference the Plan of Care, and cannot validate that authorized services were performed.
-Cura operates above EVV — validating service delivery against the individual’s Plan of Care at the moment care happens, then generating audit-ready documentation before payment is processed.
+Most implementations record time, location, and basic visit data — but without reference to the individual’s Plan of Care and without guiding or validating what service was actually delivered.
+Cura operates above EVV — validating service delivery against the Plan of Care at the moment care happens, generating audit-ready documentation before payment is processed.
 Both systems coexist.
 Cura adds the accountability layer EVV was never designed to provide.

-What does deployment actually require from the state? +
+What does active engagement actually require from the state? +

-A defined pilot scope and a provider cohort.
+A defined scope and a provider cohort.
 Cura does not require EVV replacement, new legislation, or a full procurement cycle to begin.
-The platform is already operational across 35+ Louisiana agencies.
-A focused pilot with defined populations can be active within 90–120 days.
+The platform operates across an established provider network.
+A structured progressive engagement with defined populations and waiver scope can be active within 90–120 days.
 The state’s existing support coordination infrastructure is the adoption lever — no parallel system required.

 What is the procurement vehicle? +

 Flexible by design.
-Cura can deploy via direct state contract, MCO subcontract, provider subscription, or fiscal intermediary partnership.
-Louisiana’s active engagement is structured as a direct LDH pilot.
+Cura can deploy via direct state contract, MCO subcontract, structured provider subscription, or fiscal intermediary partnership.
 States with existing HCBS technology contracts may have vehicles that apply.
-We are prepared to work within whatever structure accelerates the pilot most efficiently.
+We are prepared to work within whatever structure accelerates the engagement most efficiently.

 Does this integrate with FHIR/HL7 and existing medical records? +

-What does the Louisiana pilot look like? +
+What does active state engagement look like? +

 For state directors, MCO partners, and federal contacts who want the full technical and financial picture